 from training.npr.org: https://training.npr.org/sources/kiho-kim/

 Kiho Kim is a professor of environmental science at American University.
-His work focuses on how environmental drivers, such as climate change and nutrient pollution, impact coastal ecosystem health.
+A marine biologist, Kim’s work focuses on the ecology of coral reefs, and how environmental drivers, such as climate change and nutrient pollution, impact coastal ecosystem health.

 At the National Center for Ecological Analysis and Synthesis, Kim has examined the origins and spreading of diseases.
 He has worked with the British Council in promoting international networking for young scientists, and was an advisor to the Coral Disease Working Group of the World Bank.